1.0 Introduction

 Fortanix DSM version 3.27 or later is installed and operational.

-3.0 Setting up the Fortanix DSM
+3.0 Configure Fortanix DSM

-Figure1: Add Snowflake Instance
+Figure1: Add Snowflake instance

 NOTE